CarimA/RPG/events.md

 # Game Events

 Photeus handles logic by loading external scripts from `content\logic`, `data\mods` and internal scripts from any class that inherits `Plugin` in the game assembly.
-It does this via reflection at runtime.
+It does this with reflection at runtime.
 Scripts that produce runtime errors will not be loaded.

-The base class `Plugin` provides access to all services and all assemblies loaded by the game (as a result, scripts are **not** sandboxed, any caution should be taken when putting scripts from unknown sources into `data\mods`).
-It also provides a number of helper methods listed under the **Commands** section.
+The base class `Plugin` provides access to all services and all assemblies loaded by the game (as a result, scripts are **not** sandboxed, caution should be taken when putting scripts from unknown sources into `data\mods`).
+It also provides a number of helper methods listed under the **Event Commands** section.

 Plugin scripts are entirely event driven, with each method having *Conditions* and *Triggers* to determine when the events run.
 The engine has an underlying event queue in which all methods that implement *Triggers Attributes* will automatically be subscribed to the event they request.
 When an event is raised, if the conditions to run the method is met, determined by *Conditions Attributes*, the method will run.